rockfordlhotka/Cloud-Native-HOL/src/Lab03/readme.md

         1. `docker network connect demonet <container id>`
     1. Find the rabbitmq container's ip address in the network
         1. `docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' <container id>`
-        1. You'll see two addresses, choose the second - NOT the 172.17.0.??? address
+        1. You'll see two addresses, choose the 172.25.0.??? address from the demonet network

 At this point a RabbitMQ container is running in Docker Desktop on your workstation, and you have made note of the container's IP address _inside Docker_.